cpraveen/cpraveen.github.io/comp/macosx.md

 1. [Homebrew](comp/brew.html)
 1. [Spack](comp/spack.html)

-## Searching your desktop

-<a href="https://www.alfredapp.com">Alfred</a> is so much better than Spotlight, it is now my preferred tool for searching my mac.
-It uses the Spotlight index to perform the search, so you need to have Spotlight enabled.

-## Text editors

-For C/C++ coding, I prefer VSCode which is free and can be installed from Homebrew.
-Also make sure command line tools are installed, you can install it by
+## Command line tools

+This gives you compilers, git, etc.; you can install it by

 ```shell
 sudo xcode-select --install
 ```

-Sometimes, I find it necessary to delete the existing command line tools and then install the latest version
+Sometimes, I find it necessary to delete the existing command line tools and then install to get the latest version

 ```shell
 sudo rm -rf /Library/Developer/CommandLineTools
 sudo xcode-select --install
 ```

+## Searching your desktop

+<a href="https://www.alfredapp.com">Alfred</a> is so much better than Spotlight, it is now my preferred tool for searching my mac.
+It uses the Spotlight index to perform the search, so you need to have Spotlight enabled.

+## Text editors

-<a href="https://code.visualstudio.com">VS Code</a> is also an excellent code editor and I use this for Fortran and Python.
-For Python and Fortran coding, another option is <a href="https://macvim-dev.github.io/macvim/">MacVim</a> with [NerdTree](https://github.com/preservim/nerdtree) for file browsing.
+For coding, you can use the editor in XCode but XCode is a big package and I prefer not to install it.
+Instead I use [VSCode](https://code.visualstudio.com)  which is free and can be installed from Homebrew.
+You can use the Vim plugin in VSCode if you are a Vim user.
+Another option is <a href="https://macvim-dev.github.io/macvim/">MacVim</a> with [NerdTree](https://github.com/preservim/nerdtree) for file browsing.

 ## Diff tool